-Stebbins has convened multiple Transatlantic exchanges for artists and arts administrators.
+Stebbins has convened multiple Transatlantic exchanges for artists and arts administrators on the topic of new work development.
 Under the auspices of the German Chancellor Fellowship she brought together leaders from The Bavarian State Theater, The Goodman Theatre, The Münchner Kammerspiele, and the Gärtnerplatztheater.
 Together with Hauke Berheide she is the co-founder of Echo Chamber Opera (ECHO) a Transatlantic platform dedicated to new opera production reform sponsored by the Toepfer Foundation with partners from the Bavarian State Opera, CalArts, Òpera de Butxaca, Opera Philadelphia, Teatr Wielki Opera Narodowa, Théâtre de la Monnaie, Staatsoper Stuttgart, Staatsoper Berlin Unter den Linden among others.

 Stebbins attended Harvard University where she received a B.A. in History & Literature.
 In 2007-2008, she was awarded a Fulbright Scholarship to study stage direction at the Volksbühne am Rosa-Luxemburg-Platz.
 There she worked on productions directed by René Pollesch, Sebastian Baumgarten, and Yana Ross.
 From 2011-2013 Stebbins was a fellow at the Deutsche Bank Foundation's Akademie Musiktheater Heute.